AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 A VPN is a Virtual Private Network that helps hide your location and protect your data on the web.
 A VPN connects a computer or a mobile device to a VPN server and uses the IP address of this server to make it seem to an outside observer that you are in another place.
 This allows you to securely access various Internet resources and protect your personal data.

-In that way, a VPN has 2 main advantages:
+In that way, a VPN has two main advantages:

 1. *Anonymity*.
 A VPN hides your real location by replacing the IP address of your device with the IP address of the selected VPN server.